BTU-EnerEcon/FOCCSI/README.md

   <p align="center">

-Additional plots examples could be found in the [FOCCSI Meta forecaster](https://nb5.ew.tu-cottbus.de/) examples.
+More features and examples could be found in the [FOCCSI Meta Forecaster](https://nb5.ew.tu-cottbus.de/) web-page.

 <!-- Methodology -->
 ### Methodology

-The [FOCCSI Meta forecaster](https://nb5.ew.tu-cottbus.de/)  is based on Dynamic Elastic Net (DELNET) Model with Dynamic Data Pre-Processing (DDP).
+The [FOCCSI Meta Forecaster](https://nb5.ew.tu-cottbus.de/)  is based on Dynamic Elastic Net (DELNET) Model with Dynamic Data Pre-Processing (DDP).
 Details on the metodology can be found here:

 [DELNET](https://github.com/BTU-EnerEcon/FOCCSI/blob/main/Nikodinoska_DELNET.pdf)